inswave01/w5/README.md

 and basic grid information as parameters.

-The CSS selector of table is assigned to the value of the `el` property.
+'el' property takes a value of CSS Selector(Table ID)

+Set 'parseTable' property value to 'ture' to convert the table to a grid.

 `render()` from grid instance renders a grid on the screen.